 It has been observed that the C12 is poorly attached to the phone with results in audio ic failures.
-With time, phone’s audio completely stops functioning that even hinders in turning the phone on.
+With time, the phone’s audio stops functioning completely, and it even hinders turning the phone on.

 Can you repair the audio IC?

-The best think about it that the C12 audio pad is repairable.
-Also, if your phone is not in warranty, it wont cost thousands of pounds.
+The best thing about it that the C12 audio pad is repairable.
+Also, if your phone is not in warranty, it won’t cost thousands of pounds.
 If you are willing to fix it, then the audio pad can be fixed by lifting the audio IC chip and adding a micro-gauge wire.